Ergodicity of explicit logarithmic cocycles over IETs: Preliminaries and reduction

 \section{Preliminaries and reduction}

-First, let us give the precise definitions of several notions we informally mentioned in the introduction (in particular, the class of cocycles we consider).
+First, let us define several notions we informally mentioned in the introduction (particularly the class of cocycles we consider).
 We then show in \S~\ref{sec:reduction} how to deduce the result about extensions of locally Hamiltonian flows in genus two from the result on skew-products.